ed-psh/_outputs/scripts/reports/odap.md

-**odap has produced 99 papers with an average altmetric score of 611.**
+**ODAP has produced 99 papers with an average altmetric score of 611.**

 # Co-Infection with influenza virus is associated with worse outcomes in hospitalised Covid patients